You are invited to our grand opening of our Louisville clinic on October 20! RSVP here!

 • Supportive therapy: Supportive therapy is about helping you develop the resources you need to deal with your mental health conditions.

-• Integrative therapy: Also known as talk therapy, this type of therapy is about blending various styles of therapy together to achieve a style that fits the patient’s specific needs.
+• Integrative therapy: Also known as talk therapy, this type of therapy is about blending various therapy styles together to achieve a style that fits the patient’s specific needs.

 Different types of talk therapy are used to treat different conditions, such as anxiety, depression, PTSD, and burnout.